DMT (dimethyltryptamine) is one of earth’s most powerful psychedelic substances.

 The deeper you go, the more complex the geometry gets.

 Andrés Gómez Emilsson of the Qualia Research Institute gives an excellent explanation of this in his talk on the hyperbolic geometry of the DMT experience.

 Emilsson and his team are working on a method for quantifying the depth of the DMT experience through the geometry of the experience.
 The idea is that by identifying the level of complexity of the geometric patterns encountered during the DMT trip, researchers are able to identify the depth of the experience in the DMT realm.

 The Qualia Research Institute lists six distinct levels of the DMT realm:

-- Magic Eye — evolves from the chrysanthemum to form into a complex autostereogram
+- Magic Eye — evolves from the chrysanthemum to form a complex autostereogram.

-- Breakthrough — the curvature of the geometric patterns become so extreme that topological bifurcations happen uncontrollably
+- Breakthrough — the curvature of the geometric patterns becomes so extreme that topological bifurcations happen uncontrollably.

-- Amnesia — this level is so deep, you become unaware of your physical existence entirely
+- Amnesia — this level is so deep that you become unaware of your physical existence entirely.